tmds/Tmds.DBus/README.md

 Higher-level bindings are available for various popular frameworks and languages (Qt, GLib, Java, Python, etc.).
 [dbus-sharp](https://github.com/mono/dbus-sharp) (a fork of [ndesk-dbus](http://www.ndesk.org/DBusSharp)) is a C# implementation which targets Mono and .NET 2.0.

 Tmds.DBus builds on top of the protocol implementation of dbus-sharp and provides an API based on the asynchronous programming model introduced in .NET 4.5.
-The library targets netstandard 1.5 which means it runs on .NET 4.6.1 (Windows 7 SP1 and later) and .NET Core.
-You can get Tmds.DBus from NuGet.
+The library targets .NET Standard 2.0 which means it runs on .NET Framework 4.6.1 (Windows 7 SP1 and later), .NET Core, and .NET 6.
+You can get Tmds.DBus from [NuGet](https://www.nuget.org/packages/Tmds.DBus).

 # Example